mitsutoshi/drift-fr-bot/README.md

-# drift-bot
+# drift-fr-bot

-drift-bot is a trading bot for Drift Protocol v2 on Solana.
+drift-fr-bot is a bot for earning funding rates in Drift Protocol v2 on Solana blockchain.

-This bot is designed to earn the funding rate.